featureform/featureform/docs/quickstart-gcp.md

 ```
 {% endcode %}

-Finally, we'll join together the feature and label intro a training set.
+Finally, we'll join together the feature and label into a training set.

 {% code title="definitions.py" %}
 ```python